 Chokgyur Dechen Lingpa (1829-1870) was the “manifestation,” of King Trisong Deutsen’s son, Murub Tsepo also known as Yeshe Rolpe Tsal or Lhase Lotsawa.
 Another of his former lives was the great tertön, Sangye Lingpa, who revealed the Lama Gongdu.
 Padmasambhava hid many treasures and sealed them with a sacred aspiration to be revealed at a certain time for the benefit of future generations by a certain tertön, an emissary of Padmasambhava himself.

 One of these incarnated tertöns was Chokgyur Lingpa who appeared in this world in 1828, born in the eastern part of Tibet in Nangchen, Kham.
 His name, birthplace, the chief recipients of his revealed teachings and the effect of the spread of his teachings were all prophesied by Padmasambhava.

 The Chokling Tersar (New Treasures of Chokgyur Lingpa) is a collection of terma teachings revealed by Chokgyur Lingpa.
-These extraordinarily clear and profound heart teachings along with their assocated teachings are contained in a body of literature filling more than forty large volumes.
-Phakchok Rinpoche is a 5th generation descendant and lineage holder of Chokgyur Dechen Lingpa .
+These extraordinarily clear and profound heart teachings along with their assocated commentaries are contained in a body of literature filling more than forty large volumes.
+Phakchok Rinpoche is a fifth generation descendant and lineage holder of Chokgyur Dechen Lingpa .

 The Riwoche Taklung Kagyu